zksync-association/zkminters/README.md

 ## Building A New Minter Mod

 Every project has unique minting requirements that may not be supported by the current set of minter mods.
-A new minter mod should inherit from `[ZkMinterV1](https://github.com/zksync-association/zkminters/blob/3362afb2b5ae1c4bbfc59ad3976a6a5d5e0d4fd1/src/ZkMinterV1.sol)` .
+A new minter mod should inherit from [ZkMinterV1](https://github.com/zksync-association/zkminters/blob/3362afb2b5ae1c4bbfc59ad3976a6a5d5e0d4fd1/src/ZkMinterV1.sol).
 Some benefits of `ZkMinterV1` include:

 - A standardized, audit-friendly scaffold with roles, pause/close, and event emission.
 - Plug-and-play composability with existing mods.
 - Easy customization within a standard framework.

+### Constructing a Minter Mod Contract

+When building a new minter mod, simply inherit from the `ZkMinterV1` contract.
+The base contract provides all of the required roles, pause/close logic, mintable-target management, events and error handling.
+After inheriting `ZkMinterV1` the following steps should be taken:

+1. Declare global states (e.g. caps, thresholds, rate limits, delays, etc.)
+2. In the constructor, set the `mintable` address, a token or another minter mod, using `_updateMintable`.
+Grant `DEFAULT_ADMIN_ROLE` and `PAUSER_ROLE` to the initial admin by calling the `_grantRole` function.
+And initialize other params that are relevant to the minter mod custom logic.
+3. Implement the `mint(address,uint256)` function to enforce the policy, make sure to call `mintable.mint(address,uint256)` and emit `Minted`.
+4. Add any setters (e.g. `updateCap`,

 ### ZkMinterV1 functionality